collective/dexterity.membrane/README.rst

 Compatibility
 -------------

-This package has been tested and developed for Plone 4.2+ In fact it will only work on that version (or higher) as we require uuid support.
+This package is currently tested and developed for Plone 5.1+.
-We highly recommend using Python 2.7.
-It may work on Python 2.6, but we are not testing with that version (and at least the tests have some code that only works on 2.7).

-We depend on Products.membrane 2.0.2 or higher as that contains a fix to make sure members that are deleted are also removed from the membrane_tool catalog.
+We depend on Products.membrane 4 higher as that contains a fix to make sure members that are deleted are also removed from the membrane_tool catalog.

 User id